NomadBeetle/screening-task-2025/README.md

 My main goal was to make sure the AI never just hands over the answer.
 I did this in two ways:

-    - I included "CRITICAL RULES" that explicitly tell the AI not to write any code or reveal the final solution.
+    - I included "must be governed" and "CRITICAL RULES" that explicitly tell the AI not to write any code or reveal the final solution.
 It's a simple but necessary instruction.

     - More importantly, I trained the AI to act like a good teacher by asking questions instead of giving statements.
 Asking "How can we turn this text into a number?" makes the student think, which is how real learning happens.